Struct rsvg::CairoRenderer

 Configures the set of languages used for rendering.

-SVG documents can use the <switch>
+SVG documents can use the <switch> element, whose children have a

 matches the preferred languages will be rendered.